 If you’re visiting Glacier National Park, it won’t be long before you spot the agile mountain goat, perhaps hanging out on the edge of a steep mountain cliff.
-The official symbol of the park due to their prevalence and perseverance in the area, the hardy animal has made a name for itself, carefully watching visitors from a safe distance or foraging for food.
+The official symbol of the park due to its prevalence and perseverance in the area, the hardy animal has made a name for itself, carefully watching visitors from a safe distance or foraging for food.
 Their special hooves allow them to easily climb a variety of terrain, from rock to ice, with ease.

 2. ‘JAMMERS’ ARE THE TRANSPORTATION OF CHOICE

-Vistors to Glacier National Park can enjoy tours of the park in style in historic red buses called ‘Jammers.’
-Originally introduced to U.S. National Parks in the 1930’s in an effort to reduce car traffic, this distinctive fleet of coach cars was restored and modified in 2002, with a number converted to run on alternative fuel.
+Visitors to Glacier National Park can enjoy tours of the park in style in historic red buses called ‘Jammers.’
+Originally introduced to U.S. National Parks in the 1930s in an effort to reduce car traffic, this distinctive fleet of coach cars was restored and modified in 2002, with a number converted to run on alternative fuel.
 Many repeat visitors to the park say their drive along Going-to-the-Sun Road in the vintage Jammer bus with the wind in their hair was the best part!

 3. THE PARK IS HOME TO 26 GLACIERS, BUT THAT NUMBER IS SHRINKING